gphotosuploader/google-photos-api-client-go/README.md

 This package provides a client for using the [Google Photos API](https://godoc.org/google.golang.org/api).
 Uses the [original Google Photos package](https://github.com/gphotosuploader/googlemirror), that was provided by Google, and [removed](https://code-review.googlesource.com/c/google-api-go-client/+/39951) some time ago.
 On top of the old package has been extended some other features like uploads, including resumable uploads.

+> This project will maintain compatibility with the last two Go major versions published.
+Currently Go 1.12 and Go 1.13.
+>
 ## Quick start

 Construct a new Google Photos client, then use the various services on the client to access different parts of the Google Photos API.
 For example: